PratheekXD/Bot-Status-Checker/README.md

 ## 📑 Acknowledgement

-Special thanks to these amazing projects/people which/who help power Yukki Music Bot:
+Special thanks to these amazing projects/people which/who helped in this Project:

 - [Pyrogram](https://github.com/pyrogram/pyrogram)
 - [Pratheek](https://github.com/PratheekXD)